netharuM/icmu-autobell/README.md

 # icmu-autobell

-⚠⚠⚠⚠ this project has been deprecated and its moved to [auto-bell](https://github.com/netharuM/auto-bell) ⚠⚠⚠⚠
+> **Warning**

-⚠ only security and some few more updates will be recieved ⚠
+> This code base has been deprecated and no longer maintained the project has been moved to another repository : [auto-bell](https://github.com/netharuM/auto-bell)

 for windows installation
 download the latest release and run it